Hamster339/Quiz/README.md

 # Quiz
-A quiz genorator program written in java with vim useing the linux terminal Done to practive java vim and use of the linux terminal.
+A quiz genorator program written in java.
+Done to practice java, vim and use of the linux terminal.
+In progress.

+## Requiremts
+Java SDK

+## Running instuctions
+Run quiz.java